 That being said, starting with 2012 Australia did add a new e-bike category that goes past the 200W limit, in fact, it has 250W.
 The state of Victoria does require licensing for example if you have such a bike, but it won’t require a license or registration if you have one less than 200W.
 The same thing happens in Queensland too.

-Normally your electric bike needs to have a motor with less than 500W.
+Normally your electric bike needs to have a motor of less than 500W.
 In some places, for example, Prince Edward Island, you need to pass a moped inspection.
 Depending on regulations in the specific province, you might also be required to wear a helmet.

 If you want to ride an electric bicycle in China, you don’t have to worry about getting a license.
 A few years ago you did have to register your electric bike, however, that law has changed.

 This means you do not have to worry about riding your e-bike any longer.
-Also, Beijing did have a restriction for electric bicycles in some areas of the town, but that was removed since 2006.
+Also, Beijing did have a restriction for electric bicycles in some areas of the town, but that was removed in 2006.

 You are allowed to ride an electric bicycle as long as you are 15 and wear a helmet.
 Denmark allows electrically assisted pedelecs, which are electric bicycles that can reach up to 45 km/h.
 This is quite an advanced achievement and probably one of the most relaxed e-biking regulations across many countries.

 In Sweden, there’s no need for a license unless the vehicle’s motor is over 250W and it goes well above 25 Km/h.
-If you stick within these requirements you can easily use your electric bike without any restrictions while visiting and exploring Sweden.
+If you stick to these requirements you can easily use your electric bike without any restrictions while visiting and exploring Sweden.

 Unlike other countries, Finland is a bit more restrictive.
 Not only does the electric bicycle motor need to be under 250 W, but you also need to have a top speed of up to 25 km/h.
 The motor is also suitable only for assisting you, not for completely replacing your pedaling experience.